 In spring, migrant redstarts and pied flycatchers join the resident woodland birds, Greenland White-fronted Geese in winter and resident Red Kites

 It is important for wintering wildfowl including barnacle geese, teals, wigeons and pintails…

 The cliffs are home to thousands of breeding birds, including razorbills, guillemots and puffins.
 Visit nesting birds between April and July.
 Over 2,000 pairs of gannets breed on a small outcrop called Scare Rocks…

-spring, the wood is alive with the sound of bird song, as the resident birds are joined by redstarts, pied flycatchers and garden warblers from Africa...
+In spring, the wood is alive with the sound of bird song, as the resident birds are joined by Common Redstarts, Pied Flycatchers, Wood Warblers and Garden Warblers from Africa…

 Enjoy a marvellous wildlife spectacle of up to 24,000 Barnacle Geese in winter and daily wild Whooper Swan bird feeds.
 In spring you may be lucky enough to catch a glimpse of nesting Barn Owls via hidden cameras, along with Foxes and Badgers.
 In Summer enjoy the splendour of the wildflowers on the reserve.

 Forums & Mailing Lists